Jarrett: Solo Piano, Etc.

 July 1991 / ECM

 Jarrett mentions in a brief liner note that the Vienna performance is closer to the “flame” than any of his previous solo recordings.
 He reduces the music to bare elements: repetitive chord cycles, soft pulses, and occasional virtuosity.
 The atmosphere is heavy yet calm.
-Vienna proves that it’s not so much the content that matters, as much as the player’s connection to the source.
+Vienna proves that it’s not the content that matters so much as the player’s connection to the source.
 Half of the similarly stark Paris concert feels forced, while the majority of Vienna finds Jarrett exactly where the music requires him to be.

 The first fifteen minutes dwell on a reflective chord pattern that turns fateful.
 Locked to a soft rhythm, Jarrett transits harmony from one shade to the next like a chameleon.
 The second section develops a solemn classical figure for a while.
 25 minutes in, Jarrett actively “takes over” and unravels a busy vamp into turbulent threads.
 After several minutes of tearing up the keyboard, major chords emerge from the maelstrom.
 Jarrett develops them ecstatically, and then we are left with a tune of folk simplicity and classical decor.
 Part 1 ends just after 41 minutes.